Last Updated on January 22, 2023 by Thalia

 I’ve been practising yoga since my mid-twenties and it has helped me to feel grounded, alive and aware – on and off the mat.

-A few years later I completed my yoga teacher training with Yoga London to expand my knowledge of the asanas and to gain a deeper understanding of the philosophy side.
+A few years later I completed my yoga teacher training with Yoga London to expand my knowledge of the asanas and gain a deeper understanding of the philosophical side.

 I dreamed of becoming a full-time yoga teacher however stayed in the humdrum of working a 9-5 job to support myself.